IndigoUnited/spoonjs-www/doc/Guide/concepts.md

 The application state can be distributed, since an interface is usually composed of multiple modules, each with its own state.
 Due to the complexity of some applications, many state-of-the-art frameworks leave this task to the developer, giving him full flexibility over the state management.
 Unfortunately, these ad-hoc solutions are often poor, many times taking flexibility away, and the developer ultimately is forced to use *dirty hacks*, to make things work together.

 `SpoonJS` offers a complete solution for handling state, without losing flexibility.
 Each controller declaratively specifies which states it can handle, and provides a handler function per state.
-How the state is actually is handled is completely up to the developer, giving him full control over the application.
+How the state is actually handled is completely up to the developer, giving him full control over the application.

 The application state can be described by a simple string in the format `/articles.show(172)`.
 Lets take a closer look at what it means: